 KCP&L Energy Efficiency Docket: Changing Energy Efficiency in Kansas

-In accordance with Kansas Energy Efficiency Investment Act (KEEIA) legislation, KCP&L filed a request with the Kansas Corporation Commission (KCC) to offer energy efficiency programs to customers in Kansas beginning in early 2017.
+In accordance with Kansas Energy Efficiency Investment Act (KEEIA) legislation, KCP&L filed a request with the Kansas Corporation Commission (KCC) to offer energy efficiency programs to customers in Kansas beginning in 2017.
 In Missouri, KCP&L released an additional nine new residential and business energy-efficiency programs, which reward customers with rebates and other incentives to help them save on their energy bills.
 If approved by the KCC, KCP&L will have energy-saving programs available for all of its customers.
 See KCP&L’s recent press release.

 The KCC opened docket number 16-KCPE-446-TAR to address KCP&L’s request.
 The KCC granted the Climate + Energy Project (CEP) the right to intervene in the case.
 CEP will be participating fully in all technical conferences, providing expert written testimony and utilizing in person experts where appropriate.